 - Develop their papers with details, examples, and other rhetorical devices.

 - Organize their ideas logically.

 - Identify grammatical error patterns and offer ways to self-correct them.

-- Self-identify methods and strategies for revising their writing.
+- Self-identify methods and strategies for revising.

 We can help readers:

 - Develop strategies to increase the ease and speed at which they read.